American Religious Townhall

 The American Religious Townhall is a syndicated weekly television program in which clergy from several religious denominations debate various religious, political, and social issues.^{1} The show was started in 1952 by Bishop A. A. Leiske and continued by his son Pastor Robert Leiske.
 The moderator of the show is Pastor Jerry Lutz.
 The show is taped in Dallas, Texas.
 A different issue is debated on each episode.

 Panelists

-The show has eleven panelists, six of which appear on any given episode.
+The show has eleven panelists, six of whom appear on any given episode.
 The regular panelists are: